AlienUI-Org/AlienUI/CONTRIBUTION.md

    ```

 5. **Make Changes :**
+   - Pick a task or feature you'd like to work on.
+Check out the [Issues](https://github.com/khaymanii/AlienUI/issues) tab for open task.
    - Review the project structure, `next-ui` and `playground` folder to familiarize yourself with the project and build your UI components.
-   - Pick a task or feature you'd like to work on.
-Check out the [Issues](https://github.com/khaymanii/AlienUI/issues) tab for open task
+   - Fix or build the task assigned to you on the `issues` tab, and then attach an image or recorded video to the Pull request (PR) of the UI you built.
 6. **Committing Changes**

    ```bash